 Expense ratios are the major costs involved in ETFs or Mutual Funds.
 The net expense ratio includes waivers, reimbursements, and trading costs, whereas the Gross expense ratio is equal to the percentage of total mutual fund assets used to run the fund.

 The expense ratios for ETFs range from 0.1% to 0.7% per annum which includes all the fees the fund house is charging.
 Within Mutual Funds, a direct mutual fund incurs an expense ratio of about 1% per annum.
-The regular mutual funds, which are purchased through brokers and agents, attract an expense ratio of around 1.5-2% per annum.
+Regular mutual funds, which are purchased through brokers and agents, attract an expense ratio of around 1.5-2% per annum.

 Entry load is the commission paid by the investor to the fund manager for participating in that fund.
 SEBI doesn’t allow fund houses to charge entry load from investors.